Foods high in beta-carotene, lutein & zeaxanthin!

 Foods high in beta-carotene

-Carrots, spinach, sweet potatoes, turnip, dandelion, beet, and chicory greens are the richest common foods in beta-carotene.
-Also, spices and herbs are packed with beta-carotene.
+Carrots, spinach, sweet potatoes, turnip greens, dandelion greens, beet greens, and chicory greens are the richest common foods in beta-carotene.

 Vegetablesbeta-carotene